Application process for physician fellow candidates

 - Reference letters should attest to your interests, experience, and potential in palliative care specialty practice and include:

-- Address the above additional materials to: Lisa Stephens, MSN, ANP-BC, APRN, ACHPN, FPCN
+- Letters may be addressed to Associate Program Director Lisa Stephens, MSN, ANP-BC, APRN, ACHPN, FPCN

-- Masters or Doctorate of Nursing from an accredited program
+- Masters or Doctorate of Nursing from an accredited Nurse Practitioner or Physician Assistant program

-- Licensed (or eligible for licensure) by July 1st as a Certified Nurse Practitioner in NH
+- Licensed (or eligible for licensure) by July 1st as a Certified Nurse Practitioner or Physician Assistant in New Hampshire

 - DEA registration for controlled substances

-- Adult fellowship applicants: Certification in Adult/Geriatric Primary Care, Adult/Geriatric Acute Care, Adult Acute Care, or Family Nurse Practitioner
+- For nurse practitioners, certification in Adult/Geriatric Primary Care, Adult/Geriatric Acute Care, Adult Acute Care, or Family Nurse Practitioner

-- Prior experience as a Nurse Practitioner preferred
+- Prior experience as a Nurse Practitioner or Physician Assistant preferred